 Christians can differ over politics

 There is no direct line from being a Christian to the vast majority of political views.
-It is there for the sake of the sanctity of life.
+It is there when we talk about the sanctity of life.
 Why euthanasia is not good, and to an even greater extent why abortion is not good, must and may be proclaimed with as much force from a pulpit as from a political cathedral.

 But on almost all other points, there are a number of intermediate steps between your religious conviction and your political conviction that make people who love the Lord God wholeheartedly come to different political points of view.
 I would say: fight for it if you are truly convinced that you are right.

 But how are you supposed to deal with it when you face each other as brother and sister?
 It is sad when Christians write each other off because of different political views.
-That is not the intention.
-This example, with Matthew the tax collector and Simon the Zealot together proclaiming and making visible the kingdom of God, implicitly makes a few things clear to us.
+This example with Matthew the tax collector and Simon the Zealot together proclaiming and making visible the kingdom of God, implicitly makes a few things clear to us.

-The first is: you can both long for the best possible world, but still differ greatly in your conviction of how to get there.
+- The first is: you can both long for the best possible world, but still differ greatly in your conviction of how to get there.
 Paint the picture of the new earth.
-From left to right in politics everyone will say: that’s where we want to go!
-If you disagree about how it can most resemble the new earth here, you don’t make an enemy of each other.
+From left to right in politics, everyone will say: that’s where we want to go!
+If you disagree about how we can most resemble the new earth here and now, this doesn’t make you enemies of each other.
 It means that one of two is mistaken.
 And of course it is always possible that you are.

 Christians agree on many important things